seldomU/dasdashboard/README.md

  * make sure you have Node.js installed, at least version 12.20
  * open a terminal in any directory
- * run `npx dasdash --demo --open`
+ * run `npx dasdashboard --demo --open`
- * this should create a *dasdash* subfolder, start a local server and open the demo dashboard in a browser tab
+ * this should create a *dasdashboard* subfolder, start a local server and open the demo dashboard in a browser tab
  * play around with the demo
- * if you want to keep your changes, keep that *dasdash* folder
+ * if you want to keep your changes, keep that *dasdashboard* folder

 ### Use as a global tool

-Install dasdash globally like this:
+Install dasdashboard globally like this:
 ```
-sudo npm i -g dasdash
+sudo npm i -g dasdashboard
 ```

-Initialize a dashboard by running `dasdash` in any directory.
-This will create a *dasdash* folder in the working directory and start a server based on it, using any free port.
+Initialize a dashboard by running `dasdashboard` in any directory.
+This will create a *dasdashboard* folder in the working directory and start a server based on it, using any free port.
 The server URL gets printed to the console.

 Use the same command to run a server for an existing dashboard.
 To specify a different content folder, add the argument `--content /my/other/folder`.
 To specify a port, use `--port 12345`.